vasile/transit-map/README.md

 ### Other parameters

-In addition to these, other optional parameters can be used and they don't have to be present in the config.js
+In addition to these, other optional parameters can be used as querystring parameters or in the config.js

 | Key | Sample Value | Description |
 | ------------ | ------------- | ------------ |